 About 20 to 30 graduate and undergraduate student interns complete their student teaching practica in Northampton public school classrooms each year.
 The teachers who serve as mentors receive a stipend, are entitled to take a course at Smith (which would normally cost $5,160) and are granted Smith library privileges.
 Many Northampton public school teachers have completed graduate work at Smith.
 Each year, as part of their coursework, some 100 Smith students serve as tutors in Northampton schools and as mentors and tutors in a variety of high school and middle school programs.
 Faculty members from the college’s education and child study department and teachers from the Smith College Campus School regularly engage in professional development work with Northampton teachers.

-Fourteen master’s-level Smith College School for Social Work (SSW) students are interning in Northampton for the 2017–18 training year.
-SSW students are engaged in 30 hour a week, 8-month clinical internships in local agencies, including ServiceNet, the Northampton Public Schools, Clinical and Support Options, and the Northampton Veteran’s Administration Medical Center, Collaborative for Educational Services, Cutchins Programs for Children and Families, Grace House Center for Human Development, Northampton High School, Smith College Campus School and Smith College Counseling Service.
+Twelve master’s-level Smith College School for Social Work (SSW) students are interning in Northampton for the 2018–19 training year.
+SSW students participate in 30-hour a week, 8-month clinical internships in local agencies, including ServiceNet, the Northampton Veteran’s Administration Medical Center, Collaborative for Educational Services, Cutchins Programs for Children and Families, Grace House Center for Human Development, Northampton High School, Smith College Campus School and Smith College Counseling Service.

 The Smith College Campus School serves children from kindergarten through grade six.
 Founded in 1926, the school serves as a laboratory for the college’s Department of Education and Child Study.
 The Campus School enrolls 230 children from Northampton and surrounding communities.
 Approximately 80 percent of the students are from families unaffiliated with Smith.